rancher/training-exercises/exercise1/README.md

 ## Purpose

-This exercise has the user build a container that simply outputs the hostname to a static index.html file.
+This exercise has the user build a container that simply outputs the hostname to a static `index.html` file.

-This is useful for deploying a service in Rancher and seeing the effects of Load balancing and scale.
+This is useful for deploying a service in Rancher and seeing the effects of load balancing and scale.

 ### Usage